AsgardCms/Documentation/core-module/navigation.md

 ### <a class="anchor" name="usage" href="#usage"></a> Usage

-First thing you have to do is define a view compsoser, in a `composers.php` file for instance.
+First thing you have to do is creating a sidebar extender.
+Under the `Sidebar` namespace in your module.

-Attach that view composer the the `partials.sidebar-nav` partial, and as a second argument point to your compose class.
+*Note: this is automatically generated when using the Module Scaffold command.*

 ### <a class="anchor" name="single-menu-item" href="#single-menu-item"></a> Single menu item